 We offer competitive warranty terms.
 To retail customers who purchased the G3, we offer (i) a four-year or 100,000-kilometer warranty and (ii) an eight-year or 150,000-kilometer warranty for critical components, such as battery pack, motors and VCU.
 To retail customers who purchased the P7, we offer (i) a five-year or 120,000-kilometer warranty and (ii) an eight-year or 160,000-kilometer warranty for critical components, such as battery pack, motors and VCU.
-With respect to each vehicle model, we also offer a two-year or 50,000-kilometer warranty reserves for the Smart EVs sold by us, which includes our best estimate of the projected costs to repair or replace items under warranties and recalls when identified.
+With respect to each vehicle model, we also offer a two-year or 50,000-kilometer warranty covering vehicle repair, replacement and refund, in the event of certain product malfunctions specified in the applicable regulation.
+We accrue a warranty reserve for the Smart EVs sold by us, which includes our best estimate of the projected costs to repair or replace items under warranties and recalls when identified.
 We have limited experience with warranty claims regarding our Smart EVs or with estimating warranty reserves.
-As of September 30, 2020, we had warranty reserves in respect of our Smart EVs of RMB69.8 million (US\$10.3 million).
+As of December 31, 2020, we had warranty reserves in respect of our Smart EVs of RMB111.4 million (US\$17.1 million).
 We cannot assure you that such reserves will be sufficient to cover future claims.
 We could, in the future, become subject to a significant and unexpected warranty claims, resulting in significant expenses, which would in turn materially and adversely affect our business, prospects, financial condition and results of operation.